JALLA-dev/JALLA-dev/README.md

 ## About

-I'm a final-year Computer Science student building full-stack applications with Java, Spring Boot, and React, with a growing focus on Salesforce Administration.
+I'm a Computer Science graduate (2026) building full-stack applications with Java, Spring Boot, and React, with a growing focus on Salesforce Administration.
 I use AI-assisted development tools (Claude, Cursor, GitHub Copilot) as part of my regular workflow — to move faster, debug efficiently, and pick up new stacks with less overhead.

 I'm currently looking for entry-level opportunities as a **Salesforce Administrator** or **Full-Stack Developer**.